akoh0001/chat/README.md

 2. Set MySql credentials in config/config.js.

-3. Import chat.sql file to create MySql database and user table.
+3. Import chat.sql file into MySql server to create chat database, and user table.

-4. Run application
+4. Run application with, gulp.

-5. Go to localhost:8080
+5. Go to localhost:8080.